 Stage 2 of project planning focuses on the order in which the tasks need to happen.
-To do this we take need to create a Precedence Diagram aka Work Flow Diagram
+To understand that we need to create a Precedence Diagram stakeholdermap.com

 How to create a Precedence Diagram

 - Tape some flipchart paper to the wall or use whiteboard.

 - Put the top deliverable from your work breakdown structure on to the right hand side of the board or paper.

 - Take each of the lowest level post-its from your breakdown structure and arrange them in the order in which they need to happen.

 - Work from the left to the right and draw lines between the tasks to show relationships between them.